exasol/websocket-api/python/doc/WebsocketAPI.md

 ## Why an WebSockets API?

 The JSON over WebSockets client-server protocol allows customers to implement their own drivers for all kinds of platforms using a connection-based web protocol.

-The main advantages are flexibility regarding the programming languages you want to integrate EXASOL into, and a more native access compared to the standardized ways of communicating to a database, such as JDBC, ODBC or ADO.NET which are mostly old and static standards and which create additional complexity due to the necessary driver managers.
+The main advantages are flexibility regarding the programming languages you want to integrate EXASOL into, and a more native access compared to the standardized ways of communicating with a database, such as JDBC, ODBC or ADO.NET, which are mostly old and static standards and create additional complexity due to the necessary driver managers.

 ## Clients support